apache/allura/Allura/docs/tutorials/wiki-tool.rst

 technique follows::

     import mock
-    from pylons import c, g
+    from pylons import tmpl_context as c, app_globals as g

     from allura.lib.app_globals import Globals
     from allura import model as M